-Septic rank/Leach Lines bogo, minute on the Property Annotated photos or aerial images of the Please also attach photos Mark the well impacted and he property may be used in place of a sketch. of the impacted well and pump. d any other wells on the property.
+Annotated photos or aerial images of the property may be used in place of a sketch.
+Please also attach photos of the impacted well and pump.
+Mark the well impacted and any other wells on the property.

 Impacted Critical Infrastructure Information